Postdoctoral Fellowship and Psychology Externs

-The SAFE program offers a range of services, including individual and group counseling, psychiatric evaluations and medication management by an addiction psychiatrists or psychiatric nurse practitioner.
+The SAFE program offers a range of services, including individual and group counseling, psychiatric evaluations and medication management by an addiction psychiatrist or psychiatric nurse practitioner.

 We offer students a wide array of referrals for outside treatment (e.g., detox, rehab, long-term therapy, sober living).